-The Council has adopted a Code of Conduct for members, which is available for inspection on the authority's website and on request from Customer Services at the Council Offices, Catmose, Oakham (telephone 01572 722577; e-mail enquiries@rutland.gov.uk).
+The Council has adopted a Code of Conduct for members, which is available on the Council's website and on request from Customer Services (telephone 01572 722577; e-mail enquiries@rutland.gov.uk).
 The Town and Parish Councils have adopted their own codes of conduct.
-They may be seen on websites if the councils have one, or on request to the town or parish clerk.
-The Council's Customer Services team will forward enquiries if requested.
+They will be on the councils' websites or on request to the town or parish clerk.
+The Council's Customer Services team will forward enquiries.